graysonchao/WindowTools/README.md

 Step 1.
 Download and build (I build on a mid-2009 MBP in Xcode 5, YMMV but I can't see why it would)

 Step 2.
-Hold Control and drag on a window to resize it.
-Hold Option and drag on a window to move it.
+Command drag to move.
+Control drag to resize.

 Step 3.
-Fork me/thank me/hire me!
+Report bugs to me at github.com/graysonc/WindowTools

 Enormous thanks to: